dariopellegrini/DeclarativeRecycler/Readme.md

                         onLongClick = { // Closure executed on row long click itemView, position ->
                             recyclerManager.remove(position, true, false)
-                        }), animated = true, scroll = true)
+                        }), animated = true, scroll = true) // Animations
 ```

 Each row needs at least a layout resource id.
-Configuration onCLick and onLongClick closures are optional.
+Configuration onClick and onLongClick closures are optional.
 In order to add rows to recycler manager the following methods are available:
 - push;
 - append;